OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/workflow/workflow.md

 ## 1. Enter Issue on GitHub Issues Page ##

 Bugs, suggestions, and feature requests should be entered using the GitHub issues page.
-This will require that the GitHub repository URLs are prominently featured in documentation and "Help" and "About" dialogs for software, which will be consistent with open source licenses indicating the code location.
+This requires that the GitHub repository URLs are prominently featured in documentation and "Help" and "About" dialogs for software.

 Issues should be entered for the appropriate repository.
 For example, applications typically have a main code repository and may also may also have